HackerGarden/feedbackBot/README.md

-simple feedback
+veryfeedback
 ========

-Feedback tool similar to the Google Feedback which sends feedback to a specified repo's github issues.
+The simplest feedback tool out there.
+Include veryfeedback and receive screenshots, description and browser info straight in your github issues.

+Built as a clone to Google's Feedback process (which is arguably the best)

 ## Usage

-Change the destination repo

 Load jQuery, the plugin, and its CSS:
 ```html